 Step back into the 50’s at Newberg’s hoppin’ burger and ice cream joint…although Curt always gets the fish sandwich.
 Open daily 11-9. $ 208 N Main St (503) 538-6191

-This food cart pod houses an assortment of food carts including Thai, Caribbean BBQ, Filipino Fusion, Mexican and burgers.
+This food cart pod houses an assortment of food carts including Thai, fried chicken, Mexican and burgers.
 Eat in their covered, heated sitting area or bring dinner back to the B&B and enjoy on the deck. $ 910 East 1st Street

-A regional pizza chain that serves up both thin and deep dish style pizzas.
-Abby’s also does a pretty darn good gluten-free crust. $ 1913 Portland Rd (503) 538-3800
+A regional pizza chain that serves up both thin and deep-dish style pizzas.
+Abby’s also does a pretty darn good gluten-free crust and delivers to the B&B. $ 1913 Portland Rd (503) 538-3800

 One of the cornerstones of Wine Country, Tina’s has evolved with the area using local, seasonal ingredients to give direction to the French-ish Northwest menu.
 Tina’s has a slightly smaller menu than other area restaurants, but the choices are creative and tasty.
 Don’t be surprised to notice a table of winemakers discussing the day’s work.
-Dinner Wed-Sun 5-close.
-On Open Table $ 760 Hwy 99W 503-538-8880
+Dinner Wed-Sun 5-8.
+On Open Table $$$ 760 Hwy 99W 503-538-8880

 A quaint wine country market serving gourmet sandwiches, salads and wood-fired pizza, Red Hills Market is an easy (& fun!) break between winery visits.
-Also have plenty of options for to-go picnics or stay-in B&B dinners.
+Pro-Tip: Order online to bypass the lengthy line.
+RHM also has plenty of options for to-go picnics or stay-in B&B dinners.
 Gluten Free pizza crust is available.
 Local beers are also available for those who need a wine break.
-Open Daily 7am-8pm. $ 155 SW 7th St (971) 832-8414
+Open Daily 8am-8pm. $ 155 SW 7th St (971) 832-8414

 If you love mushrooms, the Joel Palmer House is the place to be.
 Creative and traditional dishes highlighting many different types of mushrooms are presented in a formal dining experience.
 Mushrooms in dessert, oh yeah!
-Dinner Tuesday-Saturday.
-On Open Table $ 600 Ferry St, Dayton (503) 864-2995
+Dinner Tuesday-Saturday 4:30-close.
+On Open Table $$$ 600 Ferry St, Dayton (503) 864-2995

 With a menu of Northwest-inspired cuisine from Spain, La Rambla presents a full range of hot and cold tapas for easy sharing, while a selection of entrees is also available.
 Dessert is tasty as well… Curt always gets the Churros con Chocolate.
-Lunch and Dinner Daily.
-On Open Table $ 238 NE Third St, McMinnville (503) 435-2126
+Mon-Wed 4-8, Thurs & Fri 4-10, Sat & Sun 12-10.
+On Open Table $$ 238 NE Third St, McMinnville (503) 435-2126

 Uberlocal, Thistle has earned praise for the approach of “only what the local farmer brings in the morning gets on the menu tonight”.
-Dinner Tuesday-Saturday. $ 228 NE Evans Street, McMinnville (503) 472-9623
+Tues-Sat 5-close $$ 228 NE Evans Street, McMinnville (503) 472-9623

 It’s the Northwest funkiness you were looking for.
 The pub grub is also available at the rooftop bar or the cellar and is good McMenamin’s fare.
 Lunch and dinner daily. $ 310 NE Evans St., McMinnville (503) 435-3154